 Why this course?

-A teaching qualification can be awarded in one or two particular subjects.
+You can qualify in one or two particular subjects.
 The subjects offered are:

 Art & Design

-Please note that not all subjects may be available each year.
+Please note: not all subjects may be available each year.
 Some subjects may be available only in conjunction with other subjects.

-You’re expected to keep a portfolio of progress throughout the course.
+You must keep a personal portfolio of progress throughout the course.
 This prepares you for the continuation of professional development during your professional teaching career.
 This isn't a credit-rated class but it's crucial to your development on the course.

 Learning & teaching